harness/developer-hub/docs/service-reliability-management/getting-started/create-first-slo.md

 :::

-## Set error budget policy for SLO
+## Error Budget Policy (Optional)

-Optionally, you can set an error budget policy for the SLO and alert your teams when the error budget violates the threshold.
+In this section, you set an error budget policy for the SLO and alert your teams when the error budget violates the threshold.
+This setting is optional.

 An error budget represents the maximum amount of time a system can experience downtime or other issues without negatively impacting the customer experience.

 To create an error budget policy: